sergio-rojasa/Calculator/README.md

 # Calculator
-> Caculator is a web application that user can use for mathematical calculation.
+> Calculator is a web application that user can use for mathematical calculation.

 <br>
 ### Technology Stack